Posts tagged Racial Justice

 Join Us in Honoring Dr. King’s Legacy at Our Celebration of Diversity

 Save the date for the Rev. Dr. Martin Luther King, Jr. Celebration of Diversity on Sunday, January 19, 2025, from 3-5 pm in each respective time zone.
-Hosted at King of Glory Lutheran Church in Tempe, with Bishop Yehiel Curry preaching, and Holy Spirit Lutheran Church in Las Vegas, this event invites us to come together to honor Dr. King’s legacy of justice, love, and unity.
+Hosted at King of Glory Lutheran Church in Tempe, with Bishop Yehiel Curry preaching, and Holy Spirit Lutheran Church in Las Vegas with a keynote from Trey Austin (COGIC), this event invites us to come together to honor Dr. King’s legacy of justice, love, and unity.
 Join us as we celebrate our shared mission for equality and diversity within our faith community.
-More details coming soon!

 Read More